chevah/geck/content/testing.rst

 This is the least controversial type of tests, and people usually know what unit tests are.

-Test for single method or functions.
+Test for single methods or functions.
 As the number of unit tests significantly grows throughout the lifecycle of the project one key requirement is that they run as fast as possible.
 Therefore the tests should use only data from memory for both input and output.